 - Except as described herein, Western Bank will not pay items if the available balance in your account (including the Overdraft Privilege limit, if applicable) is not sufficient to cover the item(s) and the amount of any fee(s).

 - Western Bank may suspend your debit card if you incur overdrafts in excess of the available balance in your account, including any Overdraft Privilege limit (as described herein).
-Debit cards on your account will remain suspended until you make sufficient deposits so that your available balance, taking into account any Overdraft Privilege limit, is positive and then you contact us.
+Debit cards on your account will remain suspended until you make sufficient deposits so that your available balance, taking into account any Overdraft Privilege limit, is positive.

 - Western Bank may also suspend your debit card if your account is overdrawn more than 32 consecutive calendar days.
 Debit cards on your account will remain suspended until you make sufficient deposits so that your account balance is positive.